 Notice the small hole near the firepit?
 This is the Sipapu, a Hopi word for “place of emergence.”
-According to Hopi oral tradition, this hole represents the place where Ancestral Puebloan people emerged from the previous world to this one.
+According to Hopi oral tradition, this hole represents the place where Ancestral Pueblo people emerged from the previous world to this one.
 Much like the biblical story of Noah’s Ark, Hopis believe that the world before this one was destroyed, but a few chosen people were saved.
-Climbing a ladder up out of the smoky kiva and through the roof into the courtyard after ceremonies may have served as a powerful reminder of their salvation from the world before.
+Climbing a ladder up out of the smoky kiva and through the roof into the courtyard after ceremonies may have served as a powerful reminder of their movement from the world before.